Valheim: Development

 In December 2022, Iron Gate released the "Mistlands" update for Valheim.
 The update added a new biome (the Mistlands), along with a large quantity of new content.
-This content included enemies, neutral non-player characters, random events, items, food, building parts, the sixth main boss, crafting stations, weapons, and a few other miscellaneous features.
+This content included enemies, neutral non-player characters, random events, items, food, building parts, the sixth main boss (the Queen), crafting stations, weapons, and a few other miscellaneous features.
 The update also saw the addition of a magic system (and four magic weapons to go with it).

-During the Xbox Games Showcase 2022 Extended on 14 June, it was announced that Valheim would be coming to Windows 10 via the Microsoft Store in Q3 2022, and later in Q2 2023 to Xbox One and Xbox Series X/S consoles.
+During the Xbox Games Showcase 2022 Extended on June 14, it was announced that Valheim would be coming to Windows 10 via the Microsoft Store in Q3 2022, and later in Q2 2023 to Xbox One and Xbox Series X/S consoles.
 These versions, developed by external studios Piktiv and Fishlabs, would support cross-platform play and launch directly into Xbox Game Pass.
 Meanwhile, Iron Gate Studio would focus on the "core Valheim experience and its next major update milestones".
-In February 2023 it was announced that the game would release in early access on the consoles on 14 March 2023.
+In February 2023 it was announced that the game would release in early access on the Xbox consoles on 14 March 2023.

+The "Ashlands Update" was launched in May of 2024, bringing the game closer to its full release with only the "Deep North" biome remaining in development.
+The Ashlands update added another new biome (the titular Ashlands), new clothing and armor options, weapons, and many other new roleplay elements.
+The seventh of eight expected final bosses, Fader, was also added and the magic system was expanded with gem crafting.

+This was followed up by a minor expansion called "Call to Arms" that updated some of the weapon mechanics, boss powers, and introduced a trinket system.

+In June 2026, Iron Gate announced that Valheim would be receiving its 1.0 update on 9 September 2026 alongside releases for Nintendo Switch 2 and PlayStation 5.

 Reception

+Valheim received "universal acclaim" reviews from critics, according to review aggregator Metacritic.
+OpenCritic determined that 94% of critics recommended the game.

-Valheim has received positive reviews from critics.
+The early access version of Valheim has received positive reviews from critics.
 IGN Nordic gave the game a rating of 9/10, stating that the game has "excellent art and music highlighting a world that generates endless exciting stories".
 PC Gamer called Valheim a "rare exception" for early access games, as well as stating that the game "feels refined and satisfying as it is right now".
 The Washington Post appreciated that Valheim did not elaborate on certain gameplay and story elements, allowing its fans to build a sense of community with each other by sharing things like design ideas and theories about the game's lore.

-A month after its release, it had sold five million copies and was one of the most-played games on Steam.
+A month after its early access release, it had sold five million copies and was one of the most-played games on Steam.
 It sold over 10 million copies on Steam by July 2022.